 Self-acceptance: I see me true.
 Prehistory.

 2014 was a year of challenges for me.
 I had just finished high school and it was officially time to make big decisions for my future.
-At that time, it was already around three years since I’ve seriously started writing and mainly, all I wanted from life was to have a tiny room, preferably pen and paper and everyone else to keep their distance from me.
+At that time, it had already been around three years since I seriously started writing and mainly, all I wanted from life was to have a tiny room, preferably pen and paper and everyone else to keep their distance from me.
 I wanted to be a writer, you see.
 I did not want to deal with life outside of my tiny room and imagination.
 Not because I hated life (no one hates life, trust me), but because I had no idea what to do about it.

-Ultimately, I understood, that no living creature should live like a canned pickle and I made the biggest decision of my life—I decided to leave my tiny room and face reality beyond my imagination.
+Ultimately, I understood that no living creature should live like a canned pickle and I made the biggest decision of my life—I decided to leave my tiny room and face reality beyond my imagination.

 I wanted to hide back into my hole.